jmlepisto/clatter/README.md

 ## Roadmap before first release

 * Add support for PSKs as defined by the Noise spec
-* Add support for all interactive Noise pattern highlighted by the PQNoise paper
 * Add support for all crypto algorithms listed in Noise spec
 * More KEMs with ability to configure the desired vendor
 * Proper testing and fuzzing